TreesaAbraham/DateMeDirectory/README.md

 - [ ] **Purpose:** Python-based qualitative and quantitative data analysis of public self-presentations
 - [ ] **Version:** 3.0 – November 2025
   - Commit: `chore: update metadata for Python-only version`

+Notes:
+1. need to take any of the few profiles that can't be used and toss them
+2. dropbox was deleted